Correlation study of some solar activity indices in the cycles 21 - 23

-The correlation coefficients of the linear regression of six solar indices versus $F_{10,7}$ were analyzed in solar cycles 21, 22 and 23.
-We also analyzed the interconnection between these indices and $F_{10,7}$ with help of the approximation by the polynomials of second order.
-The indices we've studied in this paper are: Wolf numbers - W, 530,3 nm coronal line flux - $F_{530}$, the total solar irradiance - TSI, Mg II UV-index 280 nm core-to-wing ratio, Flare Index - FI and Counts of flares.
-In the most cases the regressions of these solar indices versus $F_{10,7}$ are close to linear except the moments of time near to the minimums and maximums of 11-year activity.
-For the linear regressions we found that the values of correlation coefficients $K_{corr}(t)$ for the indices versus $F_{10,7}$ and W show the cyclic variations with periods approximately equal to the to half length of 11-year cycle - 5,5 years approximately.
+{\bf Abstract.} The correlation coefficients of the linear regression of six solar indices versus $10.7$ cm radio flux $F_{10.7}$ were analyzed in solar cycles 21, 22 and 23.
+We also analyzed the interconnection between these indices and $F_{10.7}$ with help of the approximation by the polynomials of second order.
+The indices we've studied in this paper are: relative sunspot numbers - SSN, $530.3$ nm coronal line flux - $F_{530}$, the total solar irradiance - TSI, Mg II $280$ nm core-to-wing ratio UV-index, Flare Index - FI and Counts of flares.
+In the most cases the regressions of these solar indices versus $F_{10.7}$ are close to the linear regression except the moments of time near to the minimums and maximums of 11-year activity.
+For the linear regressions we found that the minimum values of correlation coefficients $K_{corr}(t)$ for the solar indices versus $F_{10.7}$ and SSN occurred twice during the 11-year cycle.

-KEY WORDS: Solar cycle, Observations, Solar activity indices
+{\it Key words.} Solar cycle: observations, solar activity indices.